 The Federal Reserve has adopted capital risked-based guidelines to evaluate the capital adequacy of bank holding companies.
 Under these guidelines, specific categories of assets are assigned different risk weights based generally on the perceived credit risk of the asset, with the categories ranging from 0% (requiring no additional capital) for assets such as cash to 100% for the bulk of assets which are typically held by a bank holding company, including multi-family residential and commercial real estate loans, commercial business loans and commercial loans.
 These risks weights are multiplied by corresponding asset balances to determine a "risk-weighted" asset base.
 The Federal Reserve capital adequacy guidelines generally require bank holding companies to maintain total capital equal to 8.0% of total risk-adjusted assets, with at least 4.0% consisting of Tier I or core capital and the rest consisting of Tier II or supplementary capital.
 Tier I capital for bank holding companies generally consists of the sum of common stockholders' equity and perpetual preferred stock, subject to limitations on the kind and amount of such perpetual preferred stock which may be included as Tier I capital, less goodwill and, with certain exceptions, intangibles.
-Tier I capital, term subordinated debt and intermediate-term preferred stock, and, subject to limitations, generally allowances for loan losses.
+Tier II capital generally consists of hybrid capital instruments, perpetual preferred stock which is not eligible to be included as Tier I capital, term subordinated debt and intermediate-term preferred stock, and, subject to limitations, generally allowances for loan losses.
 Total capital is the sum of Tier I and Tier II capital.
 As of December 31, 2008, the Corporation's Tier I risk-based capital ratio was 8.41% and our total risk-based capital ratio was 12.83%.